email2vimalraj/site/posts/migrated-to-gatsby/index.md

 - https://vimalraj.dev
 - https://vimalrajselvam.com

+## PWA

+Now my site is fully PWA complaint, that means, you can install the site as a mobile app, view offline and get updates also.
+PWA apps are available for both iOS and Android phones.
+Do give a try.

 The source code of my blog is open-sourced and anyone can access this from [Github](https://github.com/email2vimalraj/site).
 Please feel free to send a pull request for any new feature to be added in the site or raise an issue in case you want me to address anything or write something about specifically.